jayoswal/TechMedium_MERN_App/README.md

 ---

-#### Platform for tech enthusiasts to share content, upvote and downvote posts, follow favorite bloggers.
+#### Platform for tech enthusiasts to share content, upvote and downvote posts, comment on posts and follow favorite bloggers.

 ---